-Terry Brase is an Ag Science Instructor at West Hills College focusing on teaching and developing precision ag courses.
+Terry Brase is Director of the Farm of the Future and assists in teaching and developing precision ag courses.
 He has BS and MS degrees in Ag Education from Iowa State University.
-He taught at two Iowa community colleges for 30 years; teaching ag geospatial technologies for the last 23 years.
+He taught at two Iowa community colleges for 30 years, teaching ag geospatial technologies for the last 23 years.
 He developed the first in the nation two-year degree in Precision Agriculture in 1995 with funding from the National Science Foundation.
 In 2001 he was the originator and Principal Investigator of AgrowKnowledge, the National Center for Science and Technology in Agriculture.
-He has been instrumental in two ESRI Special Achievement in GIS awards and the recipient of the 2012 Educator Award of Excellence at the International Precision Ag Conference.
-He is also Educational Consultant and Managing Owner of BrASE LLC, which provides expertise to ag businesses in developing precision agriculture educational programs.
+He has been instrumental in two ESRI Special Achievement in GIS awards, the recipient of the 2012 Educator Award of Excellence at the International Precision Ag Conference, and the Lifetime Achievement in Geospatial Education Award in 2018.

 Dr. Tim Ellsworth joined West Hills College in August 2013 as an agriculture technology instructor.
 In addition to agriculture, he also teaches geology and environmental science courses.
 His primary academic areas of expertise are soil science, with a focus on precision agriculture and nutrient management, and distance education.
 Tim currently serves on the Advisory board for the Canadian Biochar Consortium.